nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 <p>

 Procedure:
-1. Cautery-less expose of the vein, then mobilizing the vein
+1. Cautery-free exposure of the vein, then mobilization.<br>
-2. Expose the artery
+2. Expose the artery.<br>
-3. (If AVG, create tunnel)
+3. (If AVG, create tunnel)<br>
-4. Give 3,000 units of heparin, then arteriotomy <5mm to reduce the risk of steal syndrome, then anastomoses(s);
+4. Give 3,000 units of heparin, then arteriotomy <5mm to reduce the risk of steal syndrome, then anastomoses(s).<br>
-5. Doppler to assess flow in vein/AVG and at wrist.
+5. Doppler to assess flow in vein/AVG and at wrist. <br>
 6. Protamine 30mg and police the wound for hemostasis.
-Do not use hemostatic agents beyond Surgicel.
+Do not use hemostatic agents beyond Surgicel. <br>

-For brachiobasilic elevation, read the technique described in [this article](pubmed.ncbi.nlm.nih.gov/28041805/).<br>
+For brachiobasilic elevation, read the technique described in [this article](https://pubmed.ncbi.nlm.nih.gov/28041805/).<br>

 If we are placing a catheters: 16cm for right internal jugular or right subclavian, 20cm for left internal jugular, 20-24cm for femoral vein.<br>